hpxmlwg/hpxml/guide/source/program_administrator/identify_data_needs.rst

 .. _step3:

-Step 3: Identify Your Data Needs
+Step 3: Identify Data Needs
 ################################

 .. contents::

-BPI-2200 defines a long list of data elements, many of which you may not need for your project.
-To determine which data points that you need, it is important to start with the responses that you came up with in Step 1.
-The goal of this exercise is to identify the minimum data collection requirements you need to meet your project goals.
+BPI-2200 defines a long list of data elements, many of which may not be needed for your project.
+To determine which data points are needed, it is important to start with the responses received in Step 1.
+The goal of this exercise is to identify the minimum data collection requirements needed to meet project goals.
 This means identifying what must be collected in the field, what must be transferred to your program management system, and what you are transferring/reporting to others, when applicable.
 The good news is that BPI WG-5 has coordinated with multiple programs across the country to develop